Healthdirect Free Australian health advice you can count on.

 How can I lower my triglycerides?

-Here are some things you can do to reduce your triglyceride levels:
+Here are some lifestyle changes you can adopt to lower your triglyceride levels:

-• Ask your doctor about a referral to a dietitian.
-They can give you advice about which foods are right for you.
-Check the healthdirect's Service Finder to find a dietitian in your area.
+Ask your doctor about a referral to a dietitian, who can give you advice about which foods are right for you.

 Learn more here about the development and quality assurance of healthdirect content.